rust-lang/rfcs/text/0000-const-generic-const-fn-bounds.md

     * can pass any type that fulfills the other bounds, but may never go out of scope
 * mention `?const Drop` in the parameter bounds
-    * can only pass types with explicit (const or not) `Drop` impls, still can't drop any values inside the function
+    * can only pass types with explicit (const or not) `Drop` impls, still can't drop any values inside the function (making this a useless bound)
 * mention `Drop` in the parameter bounds
     * can only pass types with explicit `const Drop` impls (so no `u32`)